 |HOTEL 3 STARS: with breakfast included $180|

-The bad news is that Iceland is not a cheap country when it comes to food, but they’re certainly are ways to keep the costs down and create your Iceland budget when related to food.
+The bad news is that Iceland is not a cheap country when it comes to food, but they’re certain ways to keep the costs down and create your Iceland budget when related to food.

 If breakfast is included in your accommodation, then go for it!